 Range of motion exercise refers to activity aimed at improving movement of a specific joint.
 This motion is influenced by several structures: configuration of bone surfaces within the joint, joint capsule, ligaments, tendons, and muscles acting on the joint.
 There are three types of range of motion exercises: passive, active, and active assists.
 Passive range of motion is movement applied to a joint solely by another person or persons or a passive motion machine.
 When passive range of motion is applied, the joint of an individual receiving exercise is completely relaxed while the outside force moves the body part, such as a leg or arm, throughout the available range.
 Injury, surgery, or immobilization of a joint may affect the normal joint range of motion.
 Active range of motion is movement of a joint provided entirely by the individual performing the exercise.
 In this case, there is no outside force aiding in the movement.
 Active assist range of motion is described as a joint receiving partial assistance from an outside force.
 This range of motion may result from the majority of motion applied by an exerciser or by the person or persons assisting the individual.
 It also may be a half-and-half effort on the joint from each source.

-Dr. Jason Fotso noted that “there are common muscle stretches’ occurrences which result with individuals who perform continuous exercises for 3 to 5 days per week; and do experience relaxation and flexiblity shoulders mobilities.”
+There are common muscle stretches’ occurrences which result with individuals who perform continuous exercises for 3 to 5 days per week; and do experience relaxation and flexiblity shoulders mobilities.”

 If a patient comes with compliant related to these motions, they may be numerous possibilities of strenuous pulls which may have gone wrong.